damolinx/vscode-formatto/README.md

 ## Format Selection

-`rubyfmt` does not support range formatting.
-Formatto supports the **Format Selection** command using custom heuristic logic.
-This feature is **experimental** and results may not match **Format Document** formatting.
+`rubyfmt` does not support formatting of a document range.
+Therefore, Formatto supports the **Format Selection** command by sending the document range and adjusting results back as necessary using a heuristic.
+This feature is **experimental** and results may not match **Format Document** formatting, or even expected ones, depending on the shape of the selection.

 > **DO NOT** report issues with selection formatting to the `rubyfmt` project.

-To enable, use the `formatto.enableRangeFormatting` setting.
-Changes take effect only after a restart.
+To enable this feature, use the `formatto.enableRangeFormatting` setting.
+A change to this setting takes effect only after a restart due to VS Code internals.

 [↑ Back to top](#formatto-for-vs-code)